 "The good old fashioned soap and water [method] is the best way to [prevent illness]," the doc says.
 "The CDC says 20 seconds; it can be up to 30 seconds."

 Dr. Ian cites an experiment done by DailyMail.com — you can see blue light photos of bacteria on hands before washing, after washing for 15 seconds with soap and after washing for 30 seconds with soap in the video above.

 Most people don't wash their hands correctly, Dr. Ian says, so he's reiterating the proper technique.

 - Get your hands wet first — it doesn't matter whether the water is cold or hot, because it won't get hot enough to kill bacteria or viruses, Dr. Ian says.

 - Then, add soap and lather.

 - Make sure you scrub your palms, the back of your hands, in between your fingers and under your fingernails.

 If you can't get to soap and water, hand sanitizer isn't perfect, but it is better than nothing, Dr. Ian says.
 "If you're buying hand sanitizer, you want to look at the concentration of alcohol.
 The alcohol is what actually kills the pathogen," he says.

-Because it's becoming more difficult to buy professionally manufactured hand sanitizer, you should know how to make your own in case you need to fill that gap during the shortage.
+Because it's becoming more difficult to buy professionally manufactured hand sanitizer and it's so important to stay home, you should know how to make your own in case you need to fill that gap during the shortage.
 There are a lot of recipes circulating online, but the doc says that according to the CDC, for hand sanitizer to be effective it must have an alcohol content of at least 60%.